FEDERAL DIRECT STUDENT LOANS 2019/20

 If you have any questions about the admissions process contact our undergraduate or postgraduate admissions team for further information.

 Assuming you have been cleared for admission, we will assess your eligibility and loan entitlement when you send in your loan documents.
-We will prepare a draft Award Letter which confirms your maximum loan entitlement and gives the dates of when disbursements will be made.
+From June 2018 onwards, we will prepare a draft Award Letter which confirms your maximum loan entitlement and gives the dates of when disbursements will be made.
 We will email the Award Letter to you and ask you to confirm your acceptance of the loan amounts given or to confirm that you wish to borrow a reduced amount.
 When we receive your acceptance of the loan amounts, the formal Award Letter will be mailed to you and can be used as evidence of funding to support your visa application.

 - Cost of Attendance